 Mastering Trail Fartlek: Boost Speed, Strength, and Agility on the Trails

-3. Mental resilience: Switching between hard and easy segments builds mental flexibility, crucial when a race throws a sudden climb or a technical descent.
+3. You build mental strength.
+Toggling between hard and easy sections toughens your mind, which matters when a race throws you a surprise climb or tricky descent.

-3. Surge: Increase effort to a ‘hard’ feeling for 30‑90 seconds, using the landmark as a finish line.
+3. Push hard.
+Ramp up to a “hard” feeling for 30-90 seconds, using the landmark as your target line.

-Below is a ready‑to‑run 30‑minute trail fartlek you can try on any moderate‑technical trail (or a park with hills).
-All distances are in miles.
+Here’s a 30-minute trail fartlek you can run on any moderate to technical trail (or a hilly park).
+Distances shown in miles.

 SegmentEffortDescription